1978 Revelation on Priesthood: Official Declaration 2

 Official Declaration 2 is the canonized formal 1978 announcement by the church's First Presidency that the priesthood would no longer be subject to restrictions based on race or skin color.
 The declaration was canonized by the LDS Church at its general conference on September 30, 1978, through the process of common consent.
 Since 1981, the text has been included in the church's Doctrine and Covenants, one of its standard works of scripture.
 It is the most recent text that has been added to the LDS Church's open canon of scripture.
 The announcement that was canonized had previously been announced by a June 8, 1978, letter from the First Presidency, which was composed of Spencer W. Kimball, N. Eldon Tanner, and Marion G. Romney.

 Unlike much of the Doctrine and Covenants, Official Declaration 2 is not itself presented as a revelation from God.
 However, its text announces that Jesus Christ "by revelation has confirmed that the long-promised day has come when every faithful, worthy man in the Church may receive the holy priesthood."
 Thus, it is regarded as "the official declaration of the revelation."
 No text of the revelation has been released by the church, but it is common for Latter-day Saints to refer to the "revelation on the priesthood" in describing the changes wrought by the announcement and canonization of Official Declaration 2.

-Modern clarification disavows reasons for the restrictions
+Modern disavowal of previously given reasons for restrictions

-Sometime between 2014 and 2015, the LDS Church, in publishing essays to expand understanding of church doctrines and policies, focused one on the subject of "Race and the Priesthood".
-As part of that essay, the church officially acknowledged that the reasons for the previous racial restrictions were unknown, and officially disavowed the racist explanations for the policy, but did not disavow the restrictions themselves.
+Sometime between 2014 and 2015, the LDS Church published an essay titled "Race and the Priesthood".
+As part of that essay, the church officially stated that the reasons for the previous racial restrictions were unknown, and officially disavowed the racist explanations for the policy, but did not disavow the restrictions themselves.
 As part of the 40th anniversary celebration of the revelation Dallin H. Oaks said that, "the Lord rarely gives reasons for the commandments and directions He gives to His servants," but acknowledged the hurt that the restrictions caused before they were rescinded, and encouraged all church members to move past those feelings and focus on the future.
-The LDS Church has not formally apologized for its policies and former teachings.
+As of 2019 the LDS Church has not apologized for its race-based policies and former teachings.